davenaylor/postie/readme.txt

   Or, if you use IPTC captions, this caption will be used  (adding a caption in many photo editing programs (for example Picasa), will add an IPTC caption)

+  Note that the images are processed in the order they are attached as of version 1.4.6.

 * Image templates
   Postie now uses the default wordpress image template, but you can specify a